 Checking these things is often labelled due diligence.
 It takes time and there is always something more interesting or more important to do.
 If a sales person were to anticipate these concerns and articulate them, he or she would achieve rapid rapport with me.

-If he or she also had some information, ideas or solutions to help me resolve these issues quickly and without hassle, I would be easy to sell.
+If he or she also had some information, ideas or solutions to help me resolve these issues quickly and without hassle, I would be easier to sell.

 Forgive the well worn cliché – ‘this is not rocket science’.

 My concerns about changing telephone service provider ought to be relatively simple to anticipate, if not by the individual salesperson then by their company’s sales and marketing brains.

 Whatever you sell, providing you are approaching people who can benefit from what you have, you or your organisation ought to be able to get inside your prospects heads and anticipate a large proportion of their concerns, opportunities, and problems.

 Then it is simply a matter of constructing an approach that addresses these things and offers information, ideas, or solutions to resolve them.

 This is certainly not the whole story.
 Salespeople have to continually raise their game, like everyone else.
 Selling - helping people do what they want to do - involves a broad spectrum of skills, methods, and abilities, none of which are any use if you can’t gain access to begin with.